overture-stack/lyric/packages/data-model/docs/README.md

 Key fields in the audit_submitted_data table include:

-- `action`: This field records the type of action performed on the submitted data, represented as an enumerated type (e.g., UPDATE or DELETE)
+- `action`: This field records the type of action performed on the submitted data, represented as an enumerated type (e.g., UPDATE, DELETE or MIGRATION)

 - `dictionary_category_id`: This field links the audit entry to the corresponding dictionary category associated with the submitted data.
 It helps contextualize the action within the framework of the defined schema.

 - `data_diff`: This field stores a JSON object that captures the differences between the previous and current states of the submitted data.
 By providing a detailed view of what was changed, this field is essential for tracking modifications and understanding the impact of those changes.

 - `entity_name`: This field specifies the name of the entity related to the submitted data, providing additional context for the action logged in the audit entry.

+- `errors`: This field stores list of errors that occurred during dictionary migration.

 - `last_valid_schema_id`: This field references the schema version that was last validated before the action was taken, ensuring that users can trace back to the applicable schema for the submission.